 The last thing we need to talk about (and most important) is what Powerbait to use.
 There are a number of different types and colors to pick from (eggs, maggots, etc) but I like using standard yellow corn scented Powerbait.
 I find it the easiest to work with and it tends to catch the most fish.
-Here is the one I use on Amazon (affiliate).
+See our favorites here.

 What you’ll want to do is scoop out some Powerbait and roll it into a ball.
 You’ll want to massage it into a solid ball and then you’ll press the hook into it.
 The entire hook should be covered by the Powerbait because trout will see the hook if it’s showing.
 I also like using yellow because it’s bright and it imitates corn, which all trout love.